Baby With Conehead: Is It Normal And What To Do About It?

 Image: IStock

 Conehead in newborns after vaginal birth is normal.
 Parents may worry after noticing the conehead in their baby since many babies around them may have perfectly round heads.
-Conehead indicates that your baby is born vaginally, and the shape may not cause pain or developmental delays.
+The conehead shape of a newborn is commonly a result of the natural birth process and does not indicate underlying health issues.
+The shape may also not cause pain or developmental delays.

 Babies born through C-section generally have a round head since they do not pass through the birth canal.
 One in three babies in the US is delivered through a cesarean section (2).
 Thus, an increased number of C-sections could be the reason why many babies have a round head from birth.
 Babies who are born breech, that is, delivered feet- or buttock-first may also not have a conehead (3).